All Episodes

 So an obvious example, of course, is saying your lifetime risk of lung cancer is X percent, right?

-Without saying whether you smoke or not has a big effect on that.
+Without saying whether you smoke or not has a big effect on that, right?

-That that's just it's making people jump in paranoid when you don't break down the data.
+That's just, it's making people jumpy and paranoid when you don't break down the data.

-I mean, if you say, oh, America's a peculiarly violent place without breaking uh uh racial stats by ethnicity, you're just kind of lying, right?
+I mean, if you say, oh, America is a peculiarly violent place without breaking racial status by ethnicity, you're just kind of lying, right?

 Not you, but so people are just kind of lying.

-So it's a lifetime risk of divorce or first marriages is around 40%.
+So it's a lifetime risk of divorce for first marriages is around 40%.

 So then people think, no matter who I marry or how I get married or how I vet, it's always going to be 40%.

-I mean, it's like looking at um people who jump out of planes without parachutes die.
+I mean, it's like looking at people who jump out of planes without parachutes die.

-People who jump out of planes with parachutes don't die, putting those two numbers together, right?
+People who jump out of planes with parachutes don't die.

-So and of course, you know, people who want to destroy a culture, you make people paranoid about marriage and so on, right?
+So, and of course, you know, people who want to destroy a culture, make people paranoid about marriage and so on, right?

 Divorce is incredibly damaging, very costly for both parties.